What Is The New Heart Of Ezekiel 36:26

 "Through Christ, moral power is brought to man that will change the entire affections, and enable man to work with a will for the cause of God.
 Where all the power of mind and body was before concentrated to work the works of evil, by the Spirit of God a revolution is brought about.
 The Holy Spirit enlightens, renews, and sanctifies the soul.
 Angels behold with inexpressible rapture the results of the working of the Holy Spirit in man.
 By the revelation of the attractive loveliness of Christ, by the knowledge of his love expressed to us while we were yet sinners, the stubborn heart is melted and subdued, and the sinner is transformed and becomes a child of God.
 Love is the agency which God uses to expel sin from the human soul.
 By it he changes pride into humility, enmity and unbelief into love and faith.
 He does not employ compulsory measures; Jesus is revealed to the soul, and if man will look in faith to the Lamb of God, he will live."

-This illustration comes from Meade MacGuire's book Lamb's Among Wolves, and shares how God restored a marriage when the request was made of a new heart.
+This illustration comes from Meade MacGuire's book Lamb's Among Wolves, and shares how God restored a marriage when the couple earnestly asked God to give them new hearts.